 Like everything else we’ve talked about, it comes down to a couple considerations:

 - Interactivity is great for engaged users, but don’t reveal your core insight through it

 We’ve seen success in splitting explanatory and exploratory charts into different portions of an application.
 In contrast to The State of Theology’s Data Explorer, for instance, the landing page presents notable findings in static visualization form.

 As a final word of web charting warning, beware the hidden magic of visualization libraries and frameworks.
 Understanding what they output (and how) is vital for troubleshooting performance issues, and deciding when to swap a library or change direction altogether.

 Given a sufficiently large or complex set of data, we prototype early.
-For projects like Camassia’s Shipyard, these early stress tests led to format changes and custom options.
+For projects like Camassia’s Shipyard, these early stress tests led to format changes (SVG to canvas, in this instance).

 As charts and graphs make their way into web applications everywhere, hold them to the same base-level requirements as the rest of your content.
 Accessibility, responsiveness, performance, and clarity are just as important (if not more) here.

 When turning a software idea into an actionable plan, you must ask the right questions during discovery.